stancl/tenancy-docs/source/docs/v3/package-comparison.md

     I'm not sharing this to intentionally make hyn/multi-tenancy bad, but **be very careful if you decide to go with that package**.

-- It will very likely be sunset — or, in other words, killed — soon, since tenancy/tenancy is being released.

 ## tenancy/tenancy

 This package intends to provide you with a framework for building your own multi-tenancy implementation.
 The documentation is quite lacking, so I couldn't get a too detailed idea of what it does, but from my understanding, it gives you things like events which you can use to build your own multi-tenancy logic.